codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

                   **purge** = boolean whether soft-delete rows should be hard deleted.
                   **result** = the result of the delete() call on the Query Builder.
                   **data** = unused.
+beforeInsertBatch **data** = associative array of values that are being inserted.
+If an object or Entity class is passed to the
+                  insertBatch method, it is first converted to an array. afterInsertBatch  **data** = the associative array of values being inserted.
+                  **result** = the results of the insertbatch() method used through the Query Builder. beforeUpdateBatch **data** = associative array of values that are being updated.
+If an object or Entity class is passed to the updateBatch method, it is first converted to an array. afterUpdateBatch  **data** = the key/value pairs being updated.
+                  **result** = the results of the updateBatch() method used through the Query Builder.
 ================= =========================================================================================================

 Modifying Find* Data